 *The Castillo de San Marcos began construction on this date in 1672.

-The need for fortifications was recognized after it was attacked by Sir Francis Drake and his fleet of 22 ships in 1586, and over the next 80 years, a succession of nine wooden forts were built in various locations along the coastline.
-However, after a 1668 attack by the English pirate Robert Searle during which the town of St. Augustine was burned to the ground, wooden forts were deemed inadequate, and Mariana, Queen Regent of Spain, approved the construction of a masonry fortification to protect the city.
-The Castillo is a masonry star fort made of a stone which consists of ancient shells that have bonded together to form a sedimentary rock similar to limestone.
+The need for fortifications was recognized after it was attacked by Sir Francis Drake and his fleet of 22 ships in 1586, and over the next 80 years, nine wooden forts were built in various locations along the coastline.
+However, after a 1668 attack by the English pirate Robert Searle, during which the town of St. Augustine was burned to the ground, wooden forts were deemed inadequate, and Mariana, Queen Regent of Spain, approved the construction of a masonry fortification to protect the city.
+The Castillo is a masonry star fort made of stone masonry, which consists of ancient shells that have bonded together to form a sedimentary rock similar to limestone.

-Under United States control the fort was used as a military prison to incarcerate members of Native American tribes starting with the Seminole including the war chief, Osceola, in the Second Seminole War and members of western tribes, including Geronimo's band of Chiricahua Apache.
-The Native American art form known as Ledger Art had its origins at the fort during the imprisonment of members of the Plains tribes such as Howling Wolf of the southern Cheyenne.
-The fort was declared a National Monument in 1924, and after 251 years of continuous military possession, was deactivated in 1933.
-The 20.48-acre site was subsequently turned over to the United States National Park Service.
+Under the United States control, the fort was used as a military prison to incarcerate members of Native American tribes, starting with the Seminole, including the war chief, Osceola, in the Second Seminole War, and members of western tribes, including Geronimo's band of Chiricahua Apache.
+The Native American art form known as Ledger Art originated at the fort during the imprisonment of members of the Plains tribes, such as Howling Wolf of the southern Cheyenne.
+The fort was declared a National Monument in 1924 and, after 251 years of continuous military possession, was deactivated in 1933.
+The 20.48-acre site was subsequently returned to the United States National Park Service.

 In 1942 the original name, Castillo de San Marcos, was restored by an Act of Congress.
 Castillo de San Marcos was attacked several times and twice besieged.
 However, possession of the fort has changed six times, all peacefully, among four different governments.
 Since the transfer to the National Park Service in 1933, it has been a popular tourist destination since then.